skothar3/etch-a-sketch/README.md

 # etch-a-sketch

-My version of an online etch-a-sketch tool via the Odin Project with additional features such as color grab, shading, grid dimension adjustment etc.
+My version of an online etch-a-sketch tool via the Odin Project with additional features such as color grab, shading, grid dimension adjustment etc. Try it out here: https://skothar3.github.io/etch-a-sketch/

 I made a point to build almost the entire tool with vanilla JavaScript simply because I wanted to practice adding and manipulating elements within the DOM.
 The index.html file is therefore very sparse.
 This approach is obviously not recommended and is more difficult to interpret!